What is mobile app attribution?

 Great mobile attribution, however, is not focused on the past.
 It’s about the future.
 Ultimately, the goal of mobile attribution is not to tell you what happened, but to provide insights on what to do to make more of what you want to happen, actually happen.

 Great mobile attribution measures cross-platform journeys, is customizable, and crucially, provides insights for marketing optimization.

 - First click attribution: First click means exactly what it says: the first click (or touch) gets credit for the attribution.

-- Last click attribution: Last click is pretty simple again: the last click or touch gets credit for the conversion.
+- Last click attribution: Last click attribution is pretty simple again: the last click or touch gets credit for the conversion.

 - Multi-touch attribution: Marketers assign some value to all the touches a brand has with a consumer or user before conversion.
 Note that multi-touch attribution (MTA) is extremely helpful in seeing the entire user journey and that there are multiple varieties of multi-touch attribution, including the next two.
 Note also that multi-touch attribution is extremely uncommon in mobile attribution.
 Apple’s SKAdNetwork is last-click by design, although it also offers view-through attribution, and even on Android, last click is essentially industry standard.
 While it’s not multi-touch attribution in terms of tracking, methodologies such as incrementality aim to provide a holistic view of the impact of your marketing actions.

 - Linear attribution: In linear attribution, marketers assign equal value to every touch a brand has with a consumer or user (no matter how big or small).

 - Time-decay attribution: Here, marketers assign increasing value to recent touches and decreasing value to earlier touches.

 - View-through attribution: Much as the term suggestions, view-through attribution is attribution that is driven by people viewing an ad without actually clicking on it.

 Uses of Mobile Attribution